Children's Film Foundation: History

-The Foundation was formed in 1951 following the Wheare report that criticised the suitability of American programming for Saturday morning pictures.
+The Children's Film Foundation was formed in 1951 following the Wheare report that criticised the suitability of American programming for Saturday morning pictures.
 Mary Field was appointed chief executive.
 The Foundation was initially funded by the Eady Levy (a tax on box office receipts), receiving 5% of the Levy and the initial budget was £60,000 per year.
-The Foundation made around six films a year; most lasted less than an hour and were shot in less than two weeks.
+The Foundation made around six films a year, with most lasting less than an hour and shot in less than two weeks.
+From 1953, the Foundation released each film to a different cinema circuit which was able to show the film for a year before passing it to the next circuit.
+With the film distributed through the four main circuits (Associated British, Gaumont, Odeon Cinemas and independents), the film would be on release for five years before being removed from release for a year and then re-released again.
+Following changes to the circuits and distribution patterns, in 1963, Gaumont and Odeon were grouped under the Rank circuit and the independent circuit was divided in two to retain four distribution groups.

 The films featured future British stars including Leslie Ash, Keith Chegwin, Phil Collins, Michael Crawford, Phil Daniels, Dexter Fletcher, Sadie Frost, Susan George, David Hemmings, Frazer Hines, Gary Kemp, Richard O'Sullivan, Linda Robson, Pauline Quirke, Sally Thomsett, Dennis Waterman, Carol White, Jack Wild and Matthew Wright.

 The films also include early films from British directors such as James Hill, Gerald Thomas, Don Chaffey, Lewis Gilbert and John Guillermin.
 It also used established directors such as Charles Frend and The Boy Who Turned Yellow (1972) was the last film production by Michael Powell and Emeric Pressburger.

 Some of the films were critically recognized, winning awards at the Cannes Film Festival, Moscow Film Festival and Venice Film Festival.

 The films were also popular on US TV and in 16mm showings in public libraries in Germany, Japan, Canada and South Africa.

 By 1980, attendances for Saturday morning matinées were dwindling and the Foundation's annual funding was reduced from £530,000 a year to £330,000.
 The Eady Levy was abolished in 1985 and the Foundation made a few further films in the mid-1980s, by which time it had been renamed the Children's Film and Television Foundation.
 Its last production was Just Ask for Diamond in 1988.
 It made no films of its own after the mid-1980s, but it survived under its revised name, and in recent years has provided funding for other projects.

 Many of its films, dating back to the 1960s, were shown on the BBC in the 1980s, in the Friday Film Special strand.

 Frank Richard Wells (1903–82), second son of H. G. Wells and Amy Catherine Robbins, was a main executive at the CFF.

 In 2012 The Children's Film and Television Foundation changed its name and broadened its role to become the Children's Media Foundation.

 Its archive is now held at the BFI National Archive.